Trade - Getting Started, Life Body Casting as a Business

 Find reputable and reliable suppliers

 When sourcing casting materials you must look for good quality products from reliable suppliers.
+BabyRice manufactures their own fast setting alginate and is a well-known and trusted brand of skin-safe alginate.
 BabyRice carries large stocks of all the essential casting materials - alginate, plaster, glue and paint - in our large warehouse, so we can dispatch most orders within 24 hours*.
 We also carry large stocks of wood and acrylic mouldings, so we can make deep box and flat frames to order.

 What’s more, you can access BIG discounts on these essential casting materials when you join CastingPro, our trade account club.
 Open only to professional casters, you can apply for an account here >>